RaktimBGohain/Stock-Price-Prediction-Analysis/README.md

 You can visit the project in the Colab Link given below.

-The dataset you can download from the repository or from the kaggle link given below.
+The dataset (Tesla_dataset.csv) you can download from the repository or from the kaggle link given below.

 ## Colab Link:
 https://colab.research.google.com/drive/1eH5FA9hrt_ohSmE0OPnuAfUBaIpWr6TA?usp=sharing